 - i) Financial sustainability: The activities principally aim at introducing policies and institutional structures, as well as building capacity that ensure viable community-based and ecotourism businesses in the long-term.
 A principal element of the EMS component is to provide financial incentives for hoteliers to implement adequate techniques and technologies through creating the adequate investment conditions, acquiring the necessary know-how and staff capacity and produce savings due to reduction and rationalization of resource use.
-The policy changes and capacity building activities will establish the necessary structures to maintain conservation activities in the long term (e.g. strengthening KWS, creating adequate pricing policies for user fees in marine parks that can support maintenance and conservation work in a continuous basis) - ii) Evidence of political will and commitment (need input from Kenya with letters from NEMA, Ministry of Tourism and Wildlife and other national authorities) - iii) Evidence of local authority, community and private sector support.
+The policy changes and capacity building activities will establish the necessary structures to maintain conservation activities in the long term (e.g. strengthening KWS, creating adequate pricing policies for user fees in marine parks that can support maintenance and conservation work in a continuous basis) ii) Evidence of political will and commitment (need input from Kanua with letters from the structure) - ii) Evidence of political will and commitment (need input from Kenya with letters from NEMA, Ministry of Tourism and Wildlife and other national authorities) - iii) Evidence of local authority, community and private sector support.
 Need expression of support from national private sector associations, hoteliers, authorities and organizations at the district and local levels